Collection of personal information

 Working with this supervisor

-Positions are open for motivated individuals interested in neurodevelopment and disorders, with a strong work ethic and undergraduate research experience.
-Interested individuals are encouraged to send their CV, unofficial transcript, and a letter of interest to Dr. Cheng at ncheng@ucalgary.ca.
+Positions are open for motivated individuals interested in neurodevelopment and related disorders, with a strong work ethic and research experience.
+Interested candidates are encouraged to send their CV, unofficial transcript, and a letter of interest to Dr. Cheng at ncheng@ucalgary.ca.
 Please note that only suitable candidates will be contacted.

 Contact this supervisor